adrhumphreys/next-blog/_pages/projects.md

 layout: projects
 ---

+- **[Content security policy](https://github.com/silverstripeltd/silverstripe-csp)**: A module for Silverstripe to add CSP headers based on routes and using the notion of "fragments" (definitions you pull in per service, e.g. all the directives required to run GTM
 - **[Compliments](https://github.com/adrhumphreys/compliments.jar.nz):** A quick react app to share compliments from the Reply All podcast.
 You can view it [here](https://compliments.jar.nz) (Protip, you can change the name).
 - **[Fixtures](https://github.com/adrhumphreys/silverstripe-fixtures):** A module that allows users to create fixtures for automated testing.
 Silverstripe projects have traditionally loaded fixtures via yaml files.
 We had a need to create fixtures programmatically, so I made a module to achieve it.
 This supports dependencies using a very basic implementation of Kahn's algorithm.
 - **[Impetuous](https://github.com/adrhumphreys/impetuous):** A module to statically cache responses via middleware in Silverstripe.
 Designed to be extended upon allowing projects to use it with different circumstances/context around cache lifetime and invalidation strategy.